ShawMerlin/RGB-to-Component-Transcoder/README.md

 This schematic will not upscale a 240p signal.
 Many LCD tvs will not display a 240p picture through Component video in.

-New versions (schematic, pcb files, test results etc) can be found here in the code repository https://github.com/dekkit/RGB-to-Component-Transcoder

-Versions:
-VA01  (initial prototype),
-VA02  (fixes, after initial tests),
-VAxx  (future versions will be in their own folders)

-If you want to want to get a bunch of PCBs manufactured - simply use the latest GERBER zip (ie Gerber_PCB_2020-04-10 17_26_57.zip) file.
-Most manufacturers will provide an instant quote and typically is only be a few dollars plus postage (postage is most expensive part).
-Or  use the schematic to build your own breadboard version.
+Original Project
+https://github.com/dekkit/RGB-to-Component-Transcoder

 Please feel free to copy, adapt and use as appropriate (public domain).
-If you do improve on this design, please provide an acknowledgement,  drop me a note / create an issue to let me know and share your results.
+If you do improve on this design, please provide an acknowledgement to https://github.com/dekkit/

-If you would like to develop your own version (customised for your specific video device, make a smaller SMD version), or simply to poke around to help further your own understanding  (pick up on any errors too!) - I used the free app EasyEDA - I've opened up the project to make it easiser to clone and adapt (see https://easyeda.com/dekkit/rgb-to-component-transcoder)

 Dek.
 29/5/2020